 Grief seems to hit hardest through the holidays, don’t you think?
 Whether it’s the loss of a loved one, a beloved pet, a cherished friend, a dream job, or indeed, as we have seen in the past couple of years, the loss of many of the freedoms we have always taken for granted.

-As we navigate our first Covid-holiday season, we will undoubtedly feel a sense of loss as we navigate not being able to celebrate as we usually would, being miles apart from loved ones and tragically for some, even losing loved ones.
+As we navigate our second Covid-holiday season, we will undoubtedly again feel a sense of loss as we navigate not being able to celebrate as we usually would, being miles apart from loved ones and tragically for some, even losing loved ones.
 We may also feel bereaved over loss of our lifestyle, perhaps losing a job, or even a cut in our pay cheque.
 There are many things we as humans feel a sense of loss over and they are all valid.